 Cloud computing in the remote work era has reshaped the cybersecurity landscape for accounting agencies.
 Both EDR and MDR seek to address the challenges presented by bad actors amidst these shifts, but MDR is best suited for protecting organizations today.

 Choosing a cloud provider that leverages both with an advanced layering approach to security is critical.
-Cetrom uses EDR and MDR with a unique server resource model, minimizing the impact during a threat-management scenario so our clients can continue working as usual.
+Cetrom uses EDR and MDR at the managed local workstation and server level with a unique server resource model, minimizing the impact during a threat-management scenario so our clients can continue working as usual.

 This is just one set of the many advanced cybersecurity products we employ to protect the CPA firms we work with.
 We are committed to giving you the best cloud-based experience, which means one that is secure.
 Cetrom is devoted to cybersecurity around the clock, so you don't have to be.